Internet-Draft Scheduling OAM YANG November 2024

 2.1.
 Troubleshooting

-After the detection of a problem in the network, OAM tests are performed to find the root cause for the detected issue.
-However, a problem detected can be caused by a variety of factors, such as a misconfiguration, hardware failure, or a software bug.
+After the detection of a problem [I-D.ietf-nmop-terminology] in the network, OAM tests are performed to find the root cause for the detected problem.
+However, a detected problem can be caused by a variety of factors, such as a misconfiguration, hardware failure, or a software bug.
 OAM tests can help to find the root cause by testing specific components of the network and looking for anomalies or issues.
+Also, the reliability and efficiency of the tests depend on the nature of the test itself.

-There are a variety of different OAM tests that can be executed depending on the nature of the scenario.
-For example, if the issue is related to a L2 capability, tests can be run to check the status of the path via Ethernet Linktrace and later run an Ethernet Loopback to a concrete network element.
-If these tests are correct, the operator may want to check the availability of the service or its performance.
+There are a variety of OAM tests that can be executed as a function of the target scenario.
+For example, if the issue is related to a Layer 2 capability, specific tests can be designed and run to check the status of the path via Ethernet Linktrace and later run an Ethernet Loopback to a concrete network element.
+These tests can be coupled with others to test if any filtering is in place by varying, e.g., some Layer 2 fields or checking the configuration of relevant nodes.
+If these tests are correct, the operator may want to check the availability of the service (or its delivered performance).

-Even though the troubleshooting process may be different depending on the problem detected, there are certain common procedures or logic that can be executed in order to narrow down the cause of the problem.
+Even though the troubleshooting process may be different depending on the problem detected, there are certain common procedures or logics that can be executed in order to narrow down the cause of the problem and thus help isolating candidate root cause.

 2.2.
 Birth Certificate

-The aim of a birth certificate process is to validate that all relevant parameters are correct for a specific network service.
-The birth certificate process is done once the configuration of the network elements is completed and they are ready for service.
+The aim of a birth certificate process is to validate that all relevant parameters are set appropriately in accordance with the target network service.
+The birth certificate process is done once the configuration of the network elements is completed, and they are ready for service.

-If the birth certificate is successful, it means that the network service is functioning correctly and meets the requirements defined by the operator.
-The process requires running a set of OAM tests to verify that the service is performing as expected.
+If the birth certificate is successful, it means that the network service is functioning correctly (that is, measured service is matching the expected service) and meets the requirements defined by the operator.
+The process requires running a set of OAM tasks (e.g., tests) to verify that the service is performing as expected.

-The set of OAM tests done as part of a birth certificate process depends on the network service that is tested.
-For example, if the service is a virtual private network (VPN) Two-Way Active Measurement Protocol (TWAMP) Light will be used, while if the service is an E-LINE, Ethernet CFM tests will be executed.
+The set of OAM tests conducted as part of a birth certificate process depends on the network service that is tested.
+For example, if the service is a Virtual Private Network (VPN).
+Two-Way Active Measurement Protocol (TWAMP) Light [RFC5357] will be used, while if the service is an E-LINE, ITU-T Y.1731 Ethernet CFM tests [ITU-T-Y1731] will be executed.

-Once the birth certificate process has been completed and the OAM tests have been run, the test results are stored as part of the documentation process performed by the operator.
+Typically, once the birth certificate process has been completed and the OAM tests have been executed, the test results are stored as part of the documentation process performed by the operator.
+Many of these tasks take place during pre-deployment phases.

 2.3.
 Proactive Supervision

-There are communication services that require to fulfill Service Level Agreements (SLAs).
-SLAs define performance parameters that the service must fulfill in order to meet the requirements of the customer or end user.
+Some network services require to fulfill strict Service Level Agreements (SLAs).
+An SLA defines the performance parameters that the service must fulfill in order to meet the requirements of the customer or end user (e.g., IP Connectivity Provisioning Profile (CPP) [RFC7297] and Network Slice Service [RFC9543]).

-Proactive testing can be done via OAM tests.
+Proactive testing might be done via OAM tests.
 These tests can be run periodically at regular intervals depending on the specific SLA requirements and the network operator procedures.
-These procedures may require documenting the test results for future auditing processes with the customers.
+These procedures may require documenting the test results for future auditing processes with the customers (eventually, negotiated and agreed with a customer as part of service assurance).

 2.4.
 Performance-based Path Routing

-Path Computation Elements (PCEs) allow computing end-to-end paths in a network.
-PCEs are used to facilitate traffic engineering and can be used to optimize network performance, reduce congestion, and improve the overall user experience.
+Path Computation Elements (PCEs) are used to compute end-to-end paths in a network [RFC4655].
+PCEs are used for Traffic Engineering (TE) purposes (e.g., optimize network performance, reduce congestion, and improve the overall user experience).

 There are different algorithms to calculate a path in the network for some of them the PCE requires traffic engineering information.
 TE information includes data such as link metrics, bandwidth availability, and routing constraints.
 By using this information, the PCE can compute the optimal path for a particular service, taking into account its constraints and requirements.
 OAM techniques allow obtaining link metrics like delay and loss which can be used in the PCE algorithms.